Chopin – Nocturne Op. 48, No. 2

 Kapuściński’s Where is Chopin? is a performance installation that examines the perceptions and emotions on the faces of people around the world as they listen to Chopin’s Preludes Op.
 28. These expressions are shown with re–composed essences of the music.
 Kapuściński says, “To obtain the images, I travelled to 12 cities around the world to hold listening sessions with volunteers.
 In each country I collaborated with a local photographer or cinematographer.
 For me, the piece is almost a social experiment: Are the reactions different by culture, or are they different by gender or generation?
 How does music touch people from completely different backgrounds, professions and cultures?”
 Through the many facial expressions examined during the work’s video installation, Where is Chopin? acts as a contemporary opera in today’s digital era.

-Jenny Q Chai (piano) with New York Philharmonic musicians Qianqian Li (violin), Quan Ge (violin), Leah Ferguson (viola), and Qiang Tu (cello)
+Jenny Q Chai (piano) with New York Philharmonic musicians Quan Ge (violin), Jason Yu (violin), Cong Wu (viola), and Nathan Vickery (cello)

 Robert Schumann – Piano Quintet, Op.
 44